MicrosoftDocs/powerbi-docs/powerbi-docs/transform-model/dataflows/dataflows-understand-optimize-refresh.md

 ## Considerations and limitations

-A Power BI Pro license has dataflows refresh limit of 8 refreshes per day.
+A Power BI Pro license has a dataflows refresh limit of 8 refreshes per day.

 ## Next steps